Available with ArcGIS Enterprise 11.2 or later

 Data replication

-The essential part of our diagram creates a replica of the data for the defined area of interest, saves it to a shared directory, and allows the mobile worker to access and edit layers in the field.
-We’ll use the Create Replica step to create a branch version of the data, which stores it in the form of a mobile geodatabase accessible by ArcGIS Pro.
+The key component of our workflow diagram replicates the data for the defined area of interest, saves it to a shared file location, and allows the mobile worker to access and edit the layers in the field.
+The Create Replica step is used to create a branch version of the data, which stores it in the form of a mobile geodatabase accessible by ArcGIS Pro.

 Edit data